Garima-9366/FitLife/README.md

 # FitLife
-Develop a new fitness tracker called FitLife
+Your Companion for a Healthier Tomorrow